gdsoumya/distributed_chat/README.md

 A server can communicate with the network even if it is behind a NAT or Firewall, other peers may not be able to discover a server behind a NAT but as long as the server is peered to a public node/server all local clients connected to it will be able to communicate throughout the network.

+**No data is stored on the servers all messages recieved are propagated and forgotten.
+(Currently the messages are logged in Server prompt for debugging purposes but nothing is stored in the memory)**

 ## TRY IT OUT

 To try this out follow the steps